A survey on mass conservation, self-similarity and related topics in nonlinear diffusion: Abstract

 \section{Abstract}

 We examine the validity of the principle of mass conservation for solutions of some typical equations in the theory of nonlinear diffusion, including equations in standard differential form and also their fractional counterparts.
-We use as main examples the heat equation, the porous medium equation and the $p$-Laplacian equation.
-Though these equations have the form of conservation laws, it happens that in some ranges, and posed in the whole Euclidean space, the solutions actually lose mass in time, they even disappear in finite time.
-This is a surprising fact.

-In Part 1 we pay attention to the connection between the validity of mass conservation and the existence of finite-mass self-similar solutions, as well as the role in the asymptotic behaviour of more general classes of solutions.
-We examine the situations when mass conservation is replaced by its extreme alternative, extinction in finite time.

-The conservation laws offer difficult borderline cases in the presence of critical parameters that we identify.
-New results are proved.
-We establish mass conservation in those pending cases.
-We also explain the disappearance of the fundamental solutions in a very graphical way.